 Transitioning Back to Normal Life

-Finally, I was able to (sort of) return to work!
-I have been just itching to perform for some clients and this past weekend couldn't come soon enough.
-My first show since March!
+Finally, I've been able to return to work!
+I have been just itching to perform for some clients and this past quarter couldn't come soon enough.
+I love being back into the swing of working!

 If you didn't catch my recent blog, I performed in Europe back in late February, so my wife and I made a little vacation out of it.
-We were set to tour several countries for 24 days, and we somehow narrowly avoided the European spread of COVID-19.
+We were set to tour several countries for 24 days, and we somehow narrowly avoided the European spread of the disease of unknown origin.
 We arrived home in the United States just 2 days before flights were restricted.
 Little did we know that we'd be off work for even longer upon our return.

-My heart hurts for all those who were affected by this pandemic.
-The countless folks who lost their lives, the people who weren't able to get unemployment or another type of income support, as well as the folks who were not able to stay at home.
+My heart hurts for all those who were affected by this health crisis.
+The countless folks who lost their lives, the people who weren't able to get unemployment or another type of income support, as well as those who were not able to stay at home.
 While many of us were holed up safely at home, many people (like my mother-in-law, who is a nurse), had to clock in even though they were putting themselves in harm's way.
 Towards the beginning, her hospital temporarily ran out of masks- so scary!
-Thank you to my community of great wedding and event vendors for being a helpful support system throughout the course of the pandemic.
+Thank you to my community of great wedding and event vendors for being a helpful support system throughout the course of the health crisis.
 I'm so honored to be a part of this close-knit family.

 Here's a quick summary of the new precautions I'm taking at events: